jordanfelipe/kanbancart4021/.github/ISSUE_TEMPLATE/Notes.md

     - Site doesn't warn of incorrect admin username/password.
 - When resetting base to 4.0.2.1, keep `./system/system/db_schema.php`, `./image/no_image.png`, and `./image/placeholder.png`
 - **TODO:** Set no_image.png or placeholder.png as default image.

+### 19JUL2023:

+- Warning for "no admin username/password" is working.

+### 21JUL2023:

+- Research what **stores** do.
+- Multiple stores can be used for B31.
+- Can be separted via sub-domain on VHOST.
+    - **TODO**
+    - Test Customer across multiple stores. **WORKS**
+    - Test inventory multi-use.
+    - Test email separation.